 What you need

 1 tablespoon Tessemae's Mild or Hot Buffalo Sauce

 1 tablespoon ground cumin

 avocado and whole milk Greek yogurt, for serving (optional)

 What to do

-Heat 2 tablespoons of the Southwest Ranch in a large saucepan or pot.
+Heat 2 tablespoons of the Zesty Ranch and the Buffalo sauce in a large saucepan or pot.
 Add the onion and pepper and cook until tender and beginning to brown.
 Add the garlic and cumin; stir until fragrant.
 Add the beans, stock, and water.

 Bring to a boil, then reduce to a simmer and cook, partially covered, until the beans are very tender, about 90 minutes.
 If the soup gets too thick, add more water during cooking.
-Stir in 2 more tablespoons southwest ranch and lime juice; season generously with salt.
+Stir in 2 more tablespoons Zesty Ranch and lime juice; season generously with salt.
 (Don’t be shy!
 The beans will sop it up.)

 Makes 12 cups